The Latest on the Potomac Air Disaster, and Other News for Thursday Morning - Washingtonian

 • The region’s economy could take a hard hit if Trump’s plans to shrink the federal workforce succeed.

-• Barnes & Noble returns to downtown, this time in the old Woodie’s building.
+• Barnes & Noble returns to downtown, this time in the old Woodies building.

 • A wild trip on what appears to be DC’s only Trump tour.